 Moreover, prolonged exposure to heat OR any direct contact with acidic or alkaline solutions can damage its surface.
 Direct sunlight may also cause quartz to “yellow.”

-Given these pros and cons, if you have set your mind on quartz, it is important to know that it should be properly installed only by an experienced professional.
+Given these pros and cons, if you have set your mind on quartz, it is important to know that it should be correctly installed only by an experienced professional.
 After all, who would want to pay for an expensive material only to be ruined by poor craft?